leandrolima-nyc/algoExpert/arrays/hard/water-area.md

 ```

 ### Patching
 In the current state of the solution, the calculation only happens when falls under two conditions.
 The <kbd>currentHeight</kbd> must excceds <kbd>currentMax</kbd> or it reaches the end of the <kbd>array</kbd>.
-Any water trapped above the last number of the <kbd>array</kbd>, it will be completelly ignored.  `Output: 22` ❌
+Any water trapped above the last number of the <kbd>array</kbd>, it will be completelly ignored.
+In this instance, only surface up to and including 3 are considered.  `Output: 22` ❌

 #### Different Scenario